In New York State, starting an LLC is simple with a few documents, a waiting period, and paying state filing fees.

 New York State has resources at the county and borough level to help you determine whether or not your LLC requires a permit or license to operate.

-Pros and cons of forming an LLC in New York
+Pros and cons of forming an LLC in NY

 As you prepare to form your LLC in New York, you need to understand the pros and cons.
 Here’s a quick summary.